signalwire/signalwire-node/packages/js/README.md

   callerNumber: 'smith@example.com'
 }

-const dialog = client.newCall(params)
+const call = client.newCall(params)
 ```

-See [Dialog](https://github.com/signalwire/signalwire-client-js/wiki/Dialog) to discover all the properties and methods available on a Dialog object.
+See [Call](https://github.com/signalwire/signalwire-client-js/wiki/Dialog) to discover all the properties and methods available on a Call object.

 ## Verto
 You can also use this lib with a stand alone FreeSWITCH!